 I'm Brian D. Satterfield, this sentence is my media kit consent to release.
 I give you permission to promote my books, any free resources, and or my "bio" below.
 Via contacting me here: on this websites "contact" tab and, or email@example.com.
 In doing so, lets help others (and their loved ones) to do their best to live well.

 Brian D. Satterfield's the founder of "Brians Trauma Project".
 A movement promoting healing to dealing with any of life's horrific situations.

-Brian's an author, certified peer specialist, certified recovery specialist, disabilities advocate, educator, speaker, group facilitator, and trauma recovery expert.
+Brian's an author, certified peer specialist, certified recovery specialist, disabilities advocate, educator, speaker, group facilitator, and a trauma recovery aid.

 He is the author of three books, his first book: The Mental Health Survival Guide: Managing the Severities of Multi-Mental Health Diagnosis, an Amazon #1 bestseller across three categories.
 It's a memoir of his severe struggles associated with coping with chronic multi-mental health diagnosis and is full of documented skills, tools and tips he developed as an action plan to cope and manage.
 1st edition released in May 2015, retired November 2017.
 2nd edition released in December 2017.
 Brian's second book: Napkin Notes Volume One: Hand Drawn Expressions , is a different feel from the seriousness of his first memoir.
 Released March 2018 - it's a picture book on love and relationships between humans and also their pets.
 It's developed from scanned handwritten napkin notes then electronically converted into a paperback book.